Information for the Media

 2017 LCWR Assembly

 Representatives of news organizations whose responsibility is religion coverage may apply for credentials to attend the LCWR assembly from August 8 - 11, 2017 in Orlando, Florida.
 Information on the assembly, an application form, the assembly schedule, an LCWR media policy, and an LCWR fact sheet are available as attachments at the bottom of this page.
-Please submit your application no later than August 4.
+Please submit your application no later than August 3, 2017.

 Members of LCWR are Catholic women religious who are leaders of their orders in the United States.
 The conference has approximately 1350 members, who represent about 80 percent of the 48,500 women religious in the United States.